camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 #### Output Mapping Example

-Output mappings extract content of a task payload and merge them with the workflow instance payload.
+Output mappings extract content of a task payload and merges it with the workflow instance payload.

-In the following table some output mappings examples are listed, to give a overview of what is possible with output mappings.
+In the following table, some output mappings examples are listed to give an overview of what is possible with output mappings.
-The column task payload refer to the task payload with the task was completed.
-The workflow instance payload column contains the payload into which should be merged and the output mapping the mapping which will be executed to get the result which is listed in the result column.
+The 'Task Payload' column refers to the task payload when the task was completed.
+The 'Workflow Instance Payload' column contains the payload into which the merge should take place and the 'Output Mapping' column contains the mapping which will be executed to get the result which is listed in the 'Result' column.
 Each row has a description to identify the use case.

 <table>

   <tr>
     <th>Description</th>
-    <th>Task payload</th>
+    <th>Task Payload</th>
-    <th>Workflow instance Payload</th>
+    <th>Workflow Instance Payload</th>
-    <th>Output mapping</th>
+    <th>Output Mapping</th>
     <th>Result</th>
   </tr>

 <!-- NEW ROW -->
   <tr>
-  <td>Replace with hole payload</td>
+  <td>Replace with entire payload</td>
   <td><pre>
 {
  "sum": 234.97